LincolnKoskela/Klondike/README.md

 ## History Progress Log

 ### This Week: (Nov 24 - 30, 2025)
-- Completed console version with updated undo function.
+- Completed console version with updated undo, timer, and move count functions.

 ### (Nov 17 - 23, 2025)
 - Created `GameState.java` to represent a frozen snapshot of the current state